cividi/whitepaper/README.md

 Every day we have the opportunity to create something that has the potential to be the ethical compass for someone making a key decision that will influence the development of institutions or neighbourhoods around the world.
 Our platform for participative governance may play a pivotal role in the way digitally enhanced discussions of urban planning run in 2020 and beyond - if we let it.
 Efficiency and profitability are a means to an end, not the goal.

+---

+# Roadmap

+This section outlines the main milestones we are committed to in this project, and explains how they are related to the building blocks of our solution which you can find detailed in further chapters.

+**2019 Mobilisation**

+_"Bringing questions and approaches to the people"._

+- The beta platform should be integrated into a stable, functioning, professionally hosted environment and architecture.
+  - Compatibility with different data formats and the interfaces to social media, blogs or online news
+- Application examples on current topics should be published in the media.
+  - Workshops for municipalities, companies or public authorities should address the issues and approaches and an understanding of the possibilities of Open Data in the Planning of open spaces, quarters and areas can be created.
+- Project work allows specific questions to be investigated for clients.

+**2020 Stabilisation**

+_"Enabling a longer-term functioning of the platform"._

+- A payment model must be developed to enable the platform, to allow contributors to participate in the revenues of the platform.
+This could be done via Smart Contracts with blockchain technology.
+- Accordingly, an institutional format must also be found: Association, Cooperative or something.
+- Accordingly, a model must also be developed in which users (e.g. of mobile telephony or postal services) are involved in the monetization of their data.

+**2021 Further development**

+_"Activating the potential in the evaluation of data"._

+- Data can be used to generate structural indices for the use of urban in this room.
+- The indices can be marketed via user licenses or project work.
+- Participants ("cooperative members") would be compensated.

+---

 # Design